 - We have a WeBoost signal booster that allows us to get a strong signal when it’s very weak and remote.

-- Sometimes for a change of scenery or if we’re having rare wifi challenges we’ll work at a coffee shop or restaurant with wifi.
+- Sometimes for a change of scenery or if we’re having rare wifi challenges, we’ll work at a coffee shop or restaurant with wifi.

-- Once in awhile we’ll find RV Resorts with internet rooms and strong wifi.
+- Once in awhile, we’ll find RV Resorts with internet rooms and strong wifi.

 RVs have everything you need to keep all your electronics charged up.
-Another big perk is when you work from your RV you’re able to take quick breaks and do things like dip in a heated pool with a view like this one at the West Glacier KOA.
+Another big perk is when you work from your RV you’re able to take quick breaks and do things like a dip in a heated pool with a view like this one at the West Glacier KOA.

 Did you know that most of the hotels/timeshares in popular vacation destinations don’t allow pets?
 Many of the ones that do have a large fee behind it.
 That means you have to find a family member, a friend, a kennel service or some other way for your animals to be accepted and taken care of.